 A marinière is a traditional long-sleeved sweater which has deep blue and white stripes.
 It was usually worn by sailers and seamen in the French Navy, before becoming a staple of civilian French fashion.

-The fashion sprung from that doyenne of French fashion, Coco Chanel.
+The fashion sprung from that doyenne of haute couture, Coco Chanel.
 During the First World War, Chanel regularly took seaside holidays and was inspired by the local sailors’ uniforms.

 At her shop in Deauville she launched the “Navy Style”, a short marinière, a comfortable simple jersey in those hard times.
 Her marinières soon became much sought after, and luxury items.